 Related Sites & Organizations

-The Motion Picture Players Welfare Fund (MPPWF) is an emergency financial assistance fund of the Screen Actors Guild for members living east of Omaha, Nebraska.
-The MPPWF can assist eligible members who are struggling with a financial, personal or medical crisis.
+The Motion Picture Players Welfare Fund (MPPWF) is an emergency financial assistance fund of the Screen Actors Guild that can assist eligible members who are struggling with a financial, personal or medical crisis.

 The Emergency Financial Assistance Program covers financial, medical and personal emergencies.
 Eligibility is based on at least five years in the industry or credited contribution to six commercially released recordings or videos.